tedklin/dynamical/docs/design.md

         - However, at the moment, I'm not sure about the practicality of actually using a complete state feedback controller based in continuous-time (numerical integration / time sync errors add up), so the current implementation is just for discrete time.
 - constructor
     - The order of parameters in Observer's constructors is mostly influenced by the order of Plant's constructor.
 It can be argued that there are situations where users wouldn't specify an initial state estimate (in which case a default argument of zeros would be appropriate), but at this point users should understand they can just pass in *EigenMatrixType::Zero()*.

+*KalmanFilter*
+- *namespace dynamical::lti*
+- *type: class template derived from Observer*
+- overall notes:
+    - For reference, the F and H matrices in the context of Kalman filters map to the A and C matrices in state-space context(?)
+The y passed into the Controller is just the measurement, which is denoted by z in the context of Kalman filters(?)
+    - **I haven't actually learned the background math for Kalman filtering yet, I just skimmed applicational/intuitive stuff from the link above and set it up within the project framework.**

 *Controller*
 - *namespace dynamical::lti*